ProfessorManhattan/docs-ansible/contributing/testing.md

 1. Run `molecule converge -s ubuntu-desktop`
 2. Open the VM through the VirtualBox UI (the username and password are both _vagrant_)

 You can obtain a list of all possible scenarios by looking in the `molecule/` folder.
 The `molecule/default/` folder is run when you do not pass a scenario.
-All the other scenarios can be run by manually specifying the scenario (i.e. folder name).
+All the other scenarios can be run by manually specifying the scenario (e.g. `molecule test -s ubuntu-desktop` will run the test using the scenario in `molecule/ubuntu-desktop/`).

+### Molecule Scenario Descriptions

+The chart below provides a list of the scenarios we include in all of our Ansible projects along with a brief description of what they are included for.

+{{ molecule_descriptions }}

+### Continuous Integration (CI)

+You might have noticed that there are no CI tests in the chart above for macOS and Windows.
+Due to the limitations of Docker, we use other methods to test macOS and Windows automatically with CI.
+After a project has passed various linting tests on GitLab CI, the following methods are used to test the project/role:

+* Linux platforms are tested using Molecule and Docker on GitLab CI in parallel. ([Link to GitLab CI configuration](https://gitlab.com/megabyte-labs/ci/gitlab-ci-templates/-/blob/master/molecule.gitlab-ci.yml))
+* Windows is tested using GitLab CI without Molecule. ([Link to GitLab CI configuration](https://gitlab.com/megabyte-labs/ci/gitlab-ci-templates/-/blob/master/windows-ansible-test.gitlab-ci.yml))
+* macOS is tested using GitHub Actions after the code is automatically synchronized between GitLab and GitHub. ([Link to sample GitHub Action configuration](https://gitlab.com/megabyte-labs/ansible-roles/androidstudio/-/blob/master/.github/workflows/macOS.yml))
+* If all the GitLab tests succeed (i.e. Linux/Windows), then a final E2E test that includes all the platforms is run using the `default` scenario with VirtualBox.
+In this stage, the compatibility matrix is generated.
+This test is also run on a cron to ensure our compatibility matrixes are up-to-date.